 What is Capital One?

 Richard D. Fairbank founded Capital One in 1988, and the bank is headquartered in McLean, Virginia.
 Capital One is now one of the largest banks in the U.S. based on deposits, and it offers personal banking products including deposit accounts, credit cards and loans, as well as small business and commercial banking products.

 Capital One auto loan details

-Capital One’s Auto Navigator program offers APRs for new cars as low as 3.24% and used cars as low as 4.14%.
+Capital One’s Auto Navigator program offers APRs for new cars as low as 3.99% and used cars as low as 4.33%.
 The rate you receive will depend on the loan term, your credit history and loan-to-value ratio.
-Financing terms range from 36 to 72 months (three to six years), and you’ll need to take out a minimum of $4,000.
-The maximum amount you can finance depends on the value of the car you intend to purchase, up to $40,000.
+Financing terms range from 36 to 72 months (three to six years).
+You can finance depends on the value of the car you intend to purchase from $4,000 - $40,000.
 This amount could include the sales price, tax, licensing fees and other optional products like an extended warranty from the dealer.

 Capital One’s loan program serves people who want to purchase a new or used vehicle, including minivans, SUVs and light trucks intended for personal use.
 It does not allow borrowers to finance other types of vehicles such as RVs, boats or motorcycles, as well as certain makes of vehicles.
 The car you intend on purchasing must have less than 120,000 miles on it, and the model year has to be 2006 or newer, with the exception of some states where it needs to be at least a 2008 model.

 To get a loan, first request prequalification, and if you get it, present this offer to the dealer.
 You’ll then fill out a credit application at the dealer so Capital One can match the loan terms, once the participating dealer submits it.
 To prequalify, you need to be at least 18 years old with a valid U.S. address and a minimum monthly income of $1,500 or $1,800, depending on your credit situation.